diyafury/diyafury/README.md

 - 🌱 I’m currently learning ...

-A bit of everything, I've recently moved from bitbucket to github and keen to do at least one commit a day, to 'greenify' my github profile.
+A bit of everything front-end but I would like to become more confident with React, I've recently moved from bitbucket to github and keen to do at least one commit a day, to 'greenify' my github profile.
 So watch this space as I will attempt to use my profile as a bit of a playground going forward.

 - 💞️ I’m looking to collaborate on ...

-on React software development projects across devices.
+React software development projects across devices.
 I have a lot to learn and I'm not lacking in enthusiasm.
 I'm easy-going and conscientious... work well in a team and also solo.

 - 📫 How to reach me ...